 Program 2.
 Individual Mound Treatments

-This approach is best used in small areas of ornamental turf (usually 1 acre or less) where there are fewer than 20 to 30 mounds per acre or where preservation of native ants is desired.
+This approach is best used in small areas of ornamental turf (usually 1 acre or less) where there are fewer than 20 to 30 mounds per acre (20 to 30 mounds per 4000 m2) or where preservation of native ants is desired.
 This program selectively controls fire ants, but rapid re-invasion should be anticipated.
 It generally requires more labor and monitoring than other programs, and is not suggested for large or heavily infested areas.

 Treat undesirable fire ant mounds using an individual mound treatment (see the section on Individual Mound Treatments with Contact Insecticides under Fire Ant Treatment Methods).
 Products are applied as dusts, dry granules, granules drenched with water after application, liquid drenches or baits.
 Non-chemical treatment methods such as drenching mounds with very hot water also may be used.
 Mound treatments may need to be repeated to eliminate the colony if queen ants are not all killed with the initial treatment.
 When treating an ant mound with a liquid product or watering a product into a mound, begin on the outside of the mound and circle into the center of the mound.
 Application of faster-acting granular ant bait formulations are made around the mound as directed.